 If the IRS hasn’t contacted you yet, now is the best time to get your late taxes in order through IRS voluntary compliance.
 If you continue to wait, the consequences can be very severe.
 The taxpayer may be subject to a fraudulent failure to file penalty, as well as even criminal prosecution.

 We will first conduct a risk assessment to determine whether we can simply file the delinquent tax returns or whether you need tax amnesty from criminal prosecution.

 Why do I need to contact a tax attorney?

-- If you require attorney-client privilege.
+- If you require attorney-client privilege, don’t take your chances.
 Some taxpayers who have unfiled returns will begin to seek help by contacting their accountant.
 Be advised, however, that Federal laws recognize only a limited accountant-client privilege concerning confidential communications.
 The confidential rules involving communications between a client an their accountant only apply to civil tax disputes, and not criminal cases.
 An attorney-client privilege will protect your communications even in the event of a criminal tax investigation or prosecution for unfiled back tax returns.

 - You have willfully acted to avoid filing your tax returns or have committed tax fraud.
 Missing a tax deadline by a few months is rarely considered willful.

 - Filing your late returns may result in a large tax balance that may go into collections and result in a lien or levying of your assets.